 Char Koay Teow

-Char Koay Teow (also sometimes spelled Char Kuey Teow) is a stir-fried noodle dish that ranks as a Malaysian favorite – and many stalls specialize in making this one and only dish.
-We like ours with chicken, shrimp and duck egg, but no cockles.
+Char Koay Teow (also sometimes spelled Char Kuey Teow) is a stir-fried noodle dish that ranks as a Malaysian favorite.
+Many stalls specialize in making this one and only dish.
+We prefer ours with chicken, shrimp and duck egg, but no cockles.

-Recommended Place to Eat Char Koay Teow: Tiger Char Kway Teow located inside Kafe Ping Hooi, but they often run out of food by noon!
-Top Tip: Another stall at the cafe is Lobak King – order Siu Yuk Fried Pork and Lobak.
+Where to Eat Char Koay Teow: Tiger Char Kway Teow located inside Kafe Ping Hooi, but they often run out of food by noon!
+Another stall is Lobak King – order Siu Yuk Fried Pork and Lobak.

 Tandoori Chicken